-Students who choose the thesis option must complete CSCI 700 - Thesis, in addition to 24 credit hours, and defend their thesis at an oral examination, open to the faculty and to whomever else the department may invite.
-CSCI 710 - Research Project cannot be applied to the 24 credits.

-Students who do not choose the thesis option must include CSCI 710 - Research Project as part of their 32 credit hours.
+Students who choose the thesis option must complete CSCI 700, M.S.
+Thesis, in addition to 24 credit hours, and defend their thesis at an oral examination, open to the faculty and to whomever else the department may invite.
+Students who do not choose the thesis option must include CSCI 710, Research Project, as part of their 32 credit hours.
+Comprehensive Exam Requirement See the Graduate Regulations.